Rectification of errors or omissions suffered in declarations already submitted

 If the taxpayer improperly declared any exempt income, calculated amounts in excess of what was due, forgot to deduct any fiscally admissible expense or omitted any reduction or deduction to which he was entitled and, consequently, his legitimate interests have been damaged, may request rectification of said self-assessment in accordance with the procedure discussed in Chapter 18.

-Note: If the taxpayer wishes to request rectification of their self-assessment for the 2021 financial year, they must check box of the declaration.
-Once marked, the self-assessment acts as a written request for rectification of the self-assessment, in accordance with the provisions of article 67 bis of the Personal Income Tax Regulations .
+Note: To request rectification of their self-assessment for the 2022 financial year, the taxpayer must check box of the declaration.
+Once marked, the self-assessment acts as a written request for rectification, in accordance with the provisions of article 67 bis of the Personal Income Tax Regulations .